 §12-101 Definitions of Terms Used in this Article.

+(1) Confidential Information means information regardless of the medium in which it is expressed, that includes trade secrets, proprietary information, or other information that requires protection under applicable law or policy; or information that meets the following criteria:

+(a) delivered to the receiving party by the disclosing party and not obtained or developed through any other means;

-(2) 1Confidential Information means any information which is available to an employee only because of the employee's status as an employee of this [State] and is not a matter of public knowledge or available to the public on request.
+(b) which is available to an employee or agent of the receiving party only because of the party’s status as an employee or agent of the receiving party;

+(c) which is not a matter of public knowledge or available to the public on request;

+(d) which is identified as confidential by the disclosing party; and

+(e) approved by the assigned government entity.

-(23) Conspicuously means written in such special or distinctive format, print, or manner that a reasonable person against whom it is to operate ought to have noticed it.
+(2) Conspicuously means written in such special or distinctive format, print, or manner that a reasonable person against whom it is to operate ought to have noticed it.